About me

 I work across all 7 days, between 11.59am and 11.59pm.
 But I never have more than 12 sessions per week, because I'm not one of these people who can see 6 or 7 clients a day, one after the other, and still guarantee focussed, mentally alert, carefully tailored sessions.

 My Brain would go on strike if I tried.
 I need to be able to connect to your descriptions of what you experience, using your perspective, to really understand what you're going through.
 And that takes a particular kind of mental agility.
 Of which I simply don't have a limitless supply anymore.
-90-odd minutes, two times a day, is about my ceiling.
+Between 90 and 120 minutes, two (or sometimes three) times a day, is about my ceiling.

 There are no forms to fill in, no contracts to sign, no minimum number of sessions to agree to, literally no pressure involved at all.
 Because pressure leads to stress, and we all have enough of that to deal with already.
 That and anxiety, because the world seems designed to cause plenty of that too.